When was the last time you shopped at your local Walgreens?

 The main program for the Rewards card is collecting points, and sufficient points turn into cash at the checkout.

-You get different points for different goods, but generally, you will earn 10 points for each dollar you spend on most items.
-You also get a bonus 500 points for filling a prescription.
+You get different points for different goods, but generally, you will earn 10 points for every dollar you spend at the store or online.

-3. Take Advantage of Register Rewards
+3. Take advantage of Register Rewards

 When you buy certain items, the cash register will print out coupons called Register Rewards for other products.